 The myth of the duplicate content penalty

 There are a lot of misconceptions surrounding how Google handles duplicate content.
-One of the most popular one is that Google could actually penalize your website if it has a big amount of duplicate content on it.
+One of the most popular ones is that Google could actually penalize your website if it has a big amount of duplicate content on it.
 This is not true!
-The presence of a duplicate content on your website can not cause a penalty and there’s no such thing as a “duplicate content penalty.”
+The presence of duplicate content on your website can not cause a penalty and there’s no such thing as a “duplicate content penalty.”

 In fact, according to Matt Cutts, 25 to 30 percent of the web is duplicate content.
 And a recent study by Raven Tools found that 29 percent of pages had duplicate content.
-So, we could freely assume that there’s a lot of duplicated content on the web and it unserious to think that 30 percent of all websites on Internet are running a risk to get a Google penalty.
+So, we could freely assume that there’s a lot of duplicated content on the web and it unserious to think that 30 percent of all websites on the Internet are running a risk to get a Google penalty.